tkhamez/neucore/doc/API.md

 - Return groups of the alliance. `GET /app/v2/alliance-groups/{aid}`
 - Return groups of multiple alliances. `POST /app/v1/alliance-groups`
 - Returns groups from the character's account, if available, or the corporation and alliance. `GET /app/v1/groups-with-fallback`
+- Returns the main character IDs from all group members. `GET /app/v1/group-members/{groupId}`

 #### app-chars